agmalpartida/brand/content/posts/Postgresql/patroni/index.md

 You should see the new dynamic configuration applied.

-💡Pro-Tip: Changes in pg_hba.conf are not dynamically applied

 💡Pro-Tip: Instead of using `-c /etc/patroni/patroni.yaml`  with patronictl you can set alias in your .profile file